YounisSalma/Company-Directory/README.md

-# RosterFlow
+# Company Directory
-RosterFlow is a cross-platform desktop and mobile application designed to manage personnel records efficiently.
+Company Directory is a cross-platform desktop and mobile application designed to manage personnel records efficiently.

 Users can add, edit, delete, and filter personnel data through an intuitive and user-friendly interface.
 The app connects to a database, ensuring seamless data storage and retrieval.
 Key features include: